Welcome to Simply-Docs

 For company secretaries who are neither officers nor employees of a company (for example, a third-party service provider carrying out identity checks and filings for clients at Companies House), there are new rules on registration as an Authorised Corporate Service Provider (ACSP).
 In future, businesses that provide filing services for others will also need to register as an ACSP.

-❗ From Spring 2026, a company secretary who is an officer or employee of a company will also need to be identity verified in order to file documents at Companies House on the company’s behalf.
+❗ The ECCTA will require a company secretary who is an officer or employee of a company to be identity verified in order to file documents at Companies House on the company’s behalf.
+As yet there is no date as to when this will be in force.
+It will not be in force before November 2027 and Companies House has stated that it will give at least six months' notice before the new requirements come into effect.

 Except for the Company Secretarial Services Agreement, the templates in this section assume that the company secretary is an officer or employee of a UK SME private company.